Just Follow Law: Reception

-At the Golden Horse Awards 2007, Just Follow Law was nominated for Best Original Screenplay and Best Visual Effects, while Gurmit Singh was one of four considered for Best Actor.
+At the Golden Horse Awards 2007, the film was nominated for Best Original Screenplay and Best Visual Effects, while Singh was one of four nominated for Best Leading Actor.
+In the future being in the year 2020, Mark Lee is the second Singaporean actor to be nominated in the Best Leading Actor category at Golden Horse Awards for Number 1 after Singh for this film.